uqzhiyao/uqzhiyao.github.io/_pages/about.md

 News
 ---
+* ***[📜Paper]*** *08 Oct 2025.* Our paper "Substantial ammonia emissions from sludge drying pans in wastewater treatment plants" has finally come online.
+While many studies have looked at N2O, CH4, CO2 emissions from wastewater treatment plants, in this study, we reveal for the first time, that sludge drying pan is a significant-yet-overlooked source of ammonia.
+This work is a nice collaboration with University of Melbourne and Melbourne Water Corporation.
+Check it out via [Link](https://doi.org/10.1038/s44221-025-00479-8).
 * ***[🏆Award]*** *2 Oct 2025*.
 Our project "Revolutionising sludge management, turning costly waste into a safe product" won 2025 AWA QLD R&D Excellence Award.
 * ***[💸Grant]*** *10 Sep 2025*.
 We were awarded AUD 10,000 by Department of the Environment, Tourism, Science and Innovation (DETSI), supporting the bid for ARC Research Hub this year.
 * ***[💸Grant]*** *9 July 2025*.
 I received ARC Early Career Industry Fellowship, with a cash budget totalling AUD 850,178.